 Just like humans and other living things, plants also need this food for many things.
 Let’s see a few:

-The plant cells also convert some of the glucose into starch for storage.
-This can then be used when the plant needs them.
-This is why dead plants are used as biomass because they have stored chemical energy in them)
+- The plant cells also convert some of the glucose into starch for storage.
+Stored food is chemical energy and is used when the plant needs them.
+That is why dead plants are used as biomass because they have stored chemical energy in them.